Appendix: Quick reference

 -

-is bound to a word that wasn’t found in the game dictionary. - (unstyle)
+Succeeds if $Xis bound to a word that wasn’t found in the game dictionary.

 -